-DHSS instructs inspectors that non-physical intervention techniques should always be the first course of action to assist in the de-escalation of behaviors, and potential interventions should be clearly delineated and easily understood by anyone who reads the participant's care plan.
+DHSS instructs inspectors that non-physical intervention techniques should always be the first course of action to assist in the deescalation of behaviors, and potential interventions should be clearly delineated and easily understood by anyone who reads the participant's care plan.
 Only as a last resort, when a participant has unanticipated violent or aggressive behavior that places him/her or others in imminent danger, does the program have the ability to contact the physician related to this change in status and to obtain an order for a physical restraints in order to assist the participant from harming his/herself.
-Physical restraints may not be used for the purpose of discipline or convenience.
+Physical restraints may not be used for the purpose of discipline or convenience

-All adult day care staff, including non-direct care, direct care, and volunteers are to be provided training related to all policies and procedures prior to performing job responsibilities.
+All ADC staff, including non-direct care, direct care, and volunteers are to be provided training related to all policies and procedures prior to performing job responsibilities.
 The orientation is to be an in depth training to enable staff to perform their assigned job responsibilities and meet the individual needs of participants.
 Staff are not allowed to perform job functions for which they are not trained and/or have the certification or license to provide.
 Any restraint must be applied by staff trained in its safe application, and must be authorized by a physician prior to its application and an order obtained containing specific criteria including the reason for the restraint, the type of restraint, when it may be removed and any other actions required.
-When the physician has determined a restraint is necessary, only devices that are the least restrictive for the participant and consistent with the participant's total treatment program shall be used.
-It is never appropriate for the participant's physician orders to contain "standing" or PRN (as needed) orders for the use of any type of restraint.
-This criteria is the same for any restraint- whether physical, chemical, mechanical or "restrictive intervention".
+When the physician has determined a restraint is necessary, only devices that are the least restrictive for the participant's physician orders to contain "standing" or PRN (as needed) orders for the use of any type of restraint.
+This criteria is the same for any restraint- whether physical, chemical, mechanical or restrictive intervention.

-Since participants are encouraged to attain self-determination within the adult day care setting, including the opportunity to participate in developing one's plan for services; and since they have the right to decide whether or not to participate in any given activity and to be involved in the extent possible in program planning and operation, providers must ensure participants are not being secluded from other individuals or activities.
+Since participants are encouraged to attain self-determination within the ADC setting, including the opportunity to participate in developing one's plan for services; and since they have the right to decide whether or not to participate in any given activity and to be involved in the extent possible in program planning and operation, providers must ensure participants are not being secluded from other individuals or activities.